HTTP-RPC/Kilo/README.md

 Columns with empty headings are ignored.
 Empty field values are treated as null.

 ## TemplateEncoder
 The `TemplateEncoder` class transforms an object hierarchy into an output format using a [template document](template-reference.md).
+Template syntax is based loosely on the [Mustache](https://mustache.github.io) format and supports most Mustache features.

-It provides the following constructors:
+`TemplateEncoder` provides the following constructors:

 ```java
 public TemplateEncoder(URL url) { ... }